Mbeya Region

-Mbeya Region (Mkoa wa Mbeya in Swahili) is one of Tanzania's 31 administrative regions.
+Mbeya Region (Mkoa wa Mbeya) is one of Tanzania's 31 administrative regions.
 The region covers an area of 35,954 km2.
 The region is comparable in size to the combined land area of the nation state of Guinea Bissau.
 Mbeya Region is bordered to the east by Singida Region, Iringa Region and Njombe Region.
 The region is bordered to the south by Malawi and Lake Nyasa.
 To the north the region borders southern Tabora Region.
 Lastly, Mbeya is bordered to the west by Songwe Region.
 The regional capital is the city of Mbeya.
 According to the 2022 national census, the region had a population of 2,343,754.

 Geography

 Mbeya Region is located between latitudes 7 degrees and 9 degrees 31' south of the equator and between longitudes 32 degrees and 35 degrees east of Greenwich in Tanzania's Southern Highlands Zone.
 The Republic of Malawi shares borders with the Mbeya Region to the south, Songwe Region to the west, Singida and Tabora Regions to the north, and Iringa and Njombe Regions to the east.
 Kasumulu in Kyela District serves as the primary entry and/or exit point into the Republic of Malawi, which is a neighboring country.

 The Great Rift Valley created the majority of the places in the area, with the lowland elevation occupying the Western Rift Zone, which includes the Lake Rukwa and Lake Nyasa regions, and the Eastern Rift Zone, which includes the Usangu Plains and other sections of the Ruaha Trough.
 The heights range from 475 m above sea level at Lake Nyasa to more than 2900 m at Mount Rungwe's summit.